LikeTheBossOne/Scrapyard-Scavenger/README.md

 ## How to Run
 Email bbossdev@gmail.com to get the final version of the executable (and to make sure server is online).

+This game has functional LAN Co-Op!
+To start, open the game and click one of the game modes and have your friend do the same.
+You will instantly be put in the same lobby, where you can both ready-up and start the game!

 ## Roles:
 Team Leader: Brendan Boss